Sometimes it’s not always so simple to ‘Fix it in Post’.

 How you can fix it: The edit will have to be altered.
 If there is no material to connect two actions, it just isn’t there.
-Consider reworking the edit so that the shots have a link between them (though this might effect the narrative).
+Consider reworking the edit so that the shots have a link between them (though this might affect the narrative).
 If this is not possible, look into stock footage that can be added to fill in the gaps.

 Subject obscured, background objects, distractions

 This is one of those mistakes that cannot be undone.
 It is yet another issue with framing.
 You have to always be mindful of everything that the camera captures because when it comes to recording video, it is not easy to remove/fix.

 How it could have been fixed: Pay attention to the way the shot is framed.
 Make sure that there is nothing obstructing the view of the subject (unintentionally).
 Also, have a look at what is in the background.
 This could include minor things like rubbish on the ground taking up a third of the frame to major things like activity happening in the background that is not a part of your set-up.

 How you can fix it: There is no way to properly remove an object if it is blocking part of your subject.
 It will be obvious that something has been erased.
 Equally, large distractions that cover the entire background can be very difficult to fix.
 If it is something that goes not take up too much of the background, it is possible to mask around your subject only, however, something will need to be done about the background.
 Reversely, the small area can be removed, but something will need to be appropriately put in its place.
 Rotoscoping can sometimes be used in these cases.

 Shots too brief or the start of action missed